7 Ways Journaling Can Save Your Life

 2. It helps on your path to self-discovery and self-awareness.

 When you write what you are experiencing and feeling about an experience, you’re learning about yourself and what is important to you.
 Writing about your fantasies and dreams also helps you understand yourself better and will help guide you on your path.
-The main idea behind journaling is learning how to open up about yourself, as a way to bring awareness into your life.
+The main idea behind daily journaling is learning how to open up about yourself, as a way to bring awareness into your life.

 3. It improves mental health.